drewf24/world-airbnb/writeup/writeup.md

 days of an Airbnb in order to better understand the range of available number of days (out of 365) and the market demand.
 From this we determined that we are 95% confident the median number of available days of Airbnbs in New York City is between 42 and 57 days.
 Next, we performed text analysis on the description (name) written by the host because we were interested in how descriptions could influence which Airbnbs are most popular.
-Through our text analysis of the descriptions we found words associated with private were highly sought after.
+Through our text analysis of the descriptions, we found words associated with private were highly sought after.
 “Private” and “apartment” were highly common, indicating a private enclave, and “bedroom” indicating one’s private space.

 We hypothesized that room type would be a major factor in predicting availability because our exploratory analysis showed that a shared room